Norton Password Manager Review: Quick Expert Summary

 Norton Password Manager includes some pretty good features, like:

-Norton Password Manager may not have the extensive features offered by some password managers, but it still brings some solid functionalities to the table.
-For example, it supports advanced 2FA tools, including mobile authenticator apps and USB security keys.
+Norton Password Manager doesn’t have the extensive features offered by some password managers, but it still brings some solid functionalities to the table.
+For example, it supports advanced 2FA tools, including mobile authenticator apps and USB security keys (via your Norton account).
 That said, it lacks some other features like password sharing between users, a built-in TOTP authenticator, extensive account recovery options, and complex form-filling tools, which many of the top premium password managers offer.

 Competitors like 1Password, and Keeper include most of these features for a pretty low price.
 Dashlane even has a secure VPN and live dark web monitoring — and while Norton Password Manager doesn’t include these features, Norton’s impressive 360 package does.
 Norton 360 also has real-time malware scanning, comprehensive parental controls, anti-phishing protection, and even identity theft protection for US users.